seanhatton/repronim.org/content/resources/getting-started/_index.md

 → For hands on experience, his students can follow tutorials recommended for Sarah, Richard and Evelyn

+## Evelyn the director of a multi-center project

-**Evelyn is a researcher, and directs a multi-center distributed project**.
+Evelyn is a researcher, and directs a multi-center distributed project.
 Her responsibilities include oversight for integrated data sharing and cross-site analyses within the project, as well as making all data ultimately publicly accessible and reusable.
 She is interested in options for facilitating and streamlining data acquisition, use and reuse for varied purposes, both within and beyond the bounds of the project itself.
 She has the authority and responsibility to make recommendations for infrastructure that would serve a multidisciplinary multi-site project well.

 **Evelyn** thinks ReproNIM might address many of her priorities, but she would really like an end-to-end platform for data acquisition, data management and dissemination.
 She needs to distribute common analyses to her sites.
 She’d like it to be easy for the sites to give her results from this analysis that are easy to aggregate and harmonize.
 As her sites are also collecting their own subjects, she needs common demographic, clinical and behavioral data to be collected/shared in a way that is also easy to aggregate/harmonize.

-### How can ReproNIM help?
+**How can ReproNIM help?**

 ReproNIM is not an end to end platform, but has several tools that can take her current data workflow and make it easy to share FAIR data and analyses across multiple sites.